55th Dental Squadron participated in Green River Area Wellness Mission

+Twelve members of the 55th Dental Squadron participated in the Green River Area Wellness Mission, 2024 Innovative Readiness Training June 13-27, 2024, in Henderson, Kentucky.

-Twelve 55th Dental Squadron Airmen joined members of the U.S. Air Force, Air National Guard, Army National Guard, and Army Reserves to provide dental services to civilians during the annual Innovative Readiness Training in Henderson, Kentucky.
-The Green River Area Wellness Mission took place June 13-27 where dental personnel completed 3,000 procedures.
-(U.S. Air Force courtesy photo)
+Members of the U.S. Air Force, Air National Guard, Army National Guard, and Army Reserves joined forces to provide medical, dental, optometry, and veterinary services to the civilian population.

+The dental professionals were able to provide over 650 civilian patients with care they otherwise may not have received.
+The value of the 3,000 procedures they completed during the training was $420,000.
+Personnel completed approximately 1,900 hours of training during the two-week long mission.

+While they brought real-world treatment to locals, they also exercised deployment procedures using a mobile dental system set up at South Middle School.
+The lead component, the ANG members, also provided education and training on basic life support and Tactic Combat Casualty Care.

 |Date Taken: